Active Directory Enumeration: RPCClient

 Enumerating LSA Group Privileges

-During our previous demonstrations, we were able to enumerate the permissions and privileges of users and groups based on the RID of that particular user.
-It is possible to perform enumeration regarding the privileges for a group or a user based on their SID as well.
-To do this first, the attacker needs a SID.
-This can be obtained by running the lsaenumsid command.
 In the demonstration below, the attacker chooses S-1-1-0 SID to enumerate.
-When it was passed as a parameter in the command lookupsids, the attacker was able to know that this belongs to the group Everyone.
+When you pass it as a parameter in the lookupsids command, you can identify that it belongs to the group Everyone.
 Further, when the attacker used the same SID as a parameter for lsaenumprivaccount, they were able to enumerate the levels of privileges such as high, low, and attribute.
 Then the attacker used the SID to enumerate the privileges using the lsaenumacctrights command.
 This command was able to enumerate two specific privileges such as SeChangeNotiftyPrivielge and SeNetworkLogonRight privilege.

 lsaenumsid lookupsids S-1-1-0 lsaenumacctrights S-1-1-0